CodyTolene/codytolene.github.io/README.md

 ## Important Notes
 - When testing the site using development builds, you will have to update the ".html" file(s) JavaScript and CSS imports to be ".dev" instead of ".min".
-Ignore vendor folder files, they are static.
-- I recommend using VS Code over Visual Studio for this repo's workspace.
+This only applies to scripts and styles compiled from the "scripts" and "styles" folders.
+- If you're using Visual Studio, run the site with IISExpress for quick testing.
-- If you're using VS Code, install the extension "Live Server" to quickly spin-up up the site; very useful for rapid prototyping.
+- If you're using VS Code, install the extension "Live Server" for quick testing.
 - You are welcome to use this repo/site code for setting up your own GitHub Pages website.

 Happy coding!